-Get to know the creator of the famous ‘Blue Dog’ with these Gorgeous George Rodrigue Art Projects, just in time for the artist’s birthday!
+Get to know the creator of the famous ‘Blue Dog’ with these Gorgeous George Rodrigue Art Projects for Kids, just in time for the artist’s birthday!

 Loving your pet is something perfectly normal.
 Grieving after a pet dies is also something most of us go through at some point in our lives.
 But what if your pet can make you famous?
 So much that you become known by your pet?